 This one deploys a bold chocolate flavor that lets you know at first spoonful that it would like to extend a hand and make a proper introduction.
 To be slightly more specific, Joakim — our product development lead who moved from Malmo to New Jersey in order to bring his genius Oatly product innovation secrets to the US — says it tastes like a frozen creamy ganache of chocolate, without any malty/chocolate milk powder distractions.
 And that’s straight from the guy who created it, not website-writer-person marketing hype.
 So when you taste it, feel free to whisper “Thank you, Joakim” or, you know, whatever feels natural.

-Oat base (water, oats), coconut oil, sugar, dextrose, glucose syrup, low erucic acid rapeseed oil, cocoa powder treated with alkali.
+Oatmilk (water, oats), sugar, dextrose, coconut oil, dried glucose syrup, low erucic acid rapeseed oil, cocoa powder treated with alkali.
 Contains 2% or less of: mono- and diglycerides of fatty acids, locust bean gum, guar gum, sea salt.

 Nutrition Facts per 2/3 cup (100 g)